-As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the District 's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards which is described in the accompanying schedule of findings as item 2000-10355-001.
-We also noted certain immaterial instances of noncompliance that we have reported to management of the District in a separate letter dated October 27, 2000.
+The results of our tests disclosed two instances of noncompliance that are required to be reported under Government Auditing Standards which are described in the accompanying schedule of findings as items 2001-10355-001 and 2001-10355-002.
+We also noted certain immaterial instances of noncompliance that we have reported to management of the District in a separate letter dated November 14, 2001.